siemens/OOASP/asp_interactive_configuration/DOC.md

 ## Incremental solving

 This multi-shot encoding can directly be used for incremental solving.
-With this idea we ground for the current objects and try to find a configuration using Task 1 *Complete*, if there is no complete configuration (returns UNSAT) with this number of objects, we ground for one more object and repeat the process until we have a satisfiable answer.
+With this idea we ground for the current objects and try to find a configuration using Task 1 *Complete*, and if there is no complete configuration (returns UNSAT) with this number of objects, we ground for one more object and repeat the process until we have a satisfiable answer.

-This incremental process find the smallest configuration.
-However, it has the drawback that right before getting the satisfiable answer the solving time increases since it has to look over the whole search space, which impacts in performance.
+This incremental process finds the smallest configuration.
+However, it has the drawback that right before getting the satisfiable answer the solving time increases since the solver has to look over the whole search space, which impacts its performance.

 Additionally, if there are cases where no configuration can be found, the incremental solving will continue adding objects util the set limit is reached.
-For instance, in the metro example, if one Wagon is added with number of passengers 0, and a seat object is added, then this partial configuration can not reach a compleat configuration, since it would require two wagons, which is not possible.
+For instance, in the metro example, if one Wagon is added with number of passengers 0, and a seat object is added, then this partial configuration can not reach a complete configuration, since it would require two wagons, which is not possible.
 However, the incremental solving would not know this and continue looking for the answer.

 ###  Create required

 Creates all the objects required by the current objects.
 To do so, we use the cautious consequences of the program for getting the constraint violations that are common to all models, and proceed to solve one of them at a time.
 For this process we need optimization statements, to get rid of models that include unnecessary  constraint.
 This optimization is only activate for getting cautious consequences.

-#### Optimize number of lower bond violations
+#### Optimize number of lower bound violations

-The main optimization with priority `3`, penalizes lower bound violations based on how many objects have not yet been associated `CMIN-N`.
-This week constraint will prioritize models that associate as many objects as possible.
+The main optimization with priority `3` penalizes lower bound violations based on how many objects have not yet been associated `CMIN-N`.
+This weak constraint will prioritize models that associate as many objects as possible.
 For instance, take a partial configuration with one rack and 3 frames.
 Since the external `ooasp_potential_cv` is false we would get a model for associating 0,1,2 and 3 frames.
-We this week constraint we will only get one where 3 frames are associated and the lower bound is only violated with one missing frame for the `rack_frames` association.
+With this weak constraint we will only get one where 3 frames are associated and the lower bound is only violated with one missing frame for the `rack_frames` association.

 ```
 :~ ooasp_cv(lowerbound,ID,_,(ASSOC,CMIN,N,C,OPT,new_object)).
 [CMIN-N@3,(ASSOC,ID)]